 - Severe pain in upper right abdomen and across chest

 - Pain in the back and the right shoulder area

 - Constant pain behind breastbone that shoots into the shoulder and back

-Decreased bile secretion – If bile is not properly secreted then it can stay in the gallbladder becoming more and more concentrated.
-This makes it much more likely for stones to crystallise out.
-A typical symptom of decreased bile excretion is difficulty digesting fats, this can be confirmed via A Comprehensive Digestive Stool Analysis.
-Smart Nutrition could advise you on which foods and supplements could be used to maximise bile excretion and reduce the risk of gallstones
+A typical symptom of decreased bile excretion is difficulty digesting fats.
+A Comprehensive Digestive Stool Test can confirm this, and Smart Nutrition can advise on foods and supplements to use to maximise bile excretion and reduce the risk of gallstones.

-Low stomach acid – If the food leaving the stomach isn’t sufficiently acidified it won’t trigger the gallbladder to release bile.
-This leads to decreased bile excretion (See above).
-If you have difficulty digesting heavy meals and you sometimes feel like you have a meal still sitting in your stomach some hours after eating, you may have low stomach acid and should consider having A Smart Nutrition Consultation where we can help to assess and test for hydrochloric acid levels.
-Luckily low stomach acid is easy to correct nutritionally and this will not only lead to a reduced risk of gallstones, but a happier digestive system in general!
+If you have difficulty digesting heavy meals or feel like you have a meal still sitting in your stomach some hours after eating, you may have low levels of stomach acid.
+This is easy to correct nutritionally – Smart Nutrition can help you to minimise your risk of gallstones, and experience a happier digestive system in general!